 Renewable energy provides near-limitless energy.
 Uniquely, renewables rely on abundant wind, sun, and plant matter sources.
 Further, renewables also include the heat of the earth and fast-flowing water.
 Essentially, to a degree, creating an endless source of energy.

-We can observe many countries around the globe now making great strides towards adopting renewable energy.
+We can observe many countries around the globe now making great strides toward adopting renewable energy.
 Many approaches have now moved to a renewable energy focus.

 Australia is a prime example.
 The country could rely on 100% of electricity generated by solar power by 2025 should the pace of renewable energy development continue - and many territories are already meeting their targets.

 Engineers have created machines to mine fossil fuels.
 Picture the huge trucks, drills, and conveyors required to extract enough fossil fuels for our needs.
 The whole process is also hugely capital-intensive.

 In contrast, the renewable energy industry uses far more human labor.
 Solar panels or wind turbines have to be installed.
 After installation, they all need regular maintenance.

 The economy can benefit in many ways.
 Solar energy requires research and development.
 Manufacturing and construction follow, creating growth across renewable energy industries.
 Further, the resources needed for installation and transportation increase with demand.

 In the US, there are more than 500 factories in the wind energy industry that contribute to the manufacture of wind turbine parts.
 This equates to investments worth around $13 billion11 in renewable energy facilities.
 All of this development can boost the economy.

 More jobs could be created in line with the broader adoption of renewable energy.
 If 25% of our energy came from renewable energy, jobs would increase threefold compared to the non-renewable energy sector.
 This presents a clear advantage of generating electricity with renewable energy.